Football Index has only been around since 2015 but in that short while, it’s revolutionised the world of sports gambling.

 First things first, Football Index is all about the players.
 It’s a gambling platform that merges the stock market with the world of professional football by making players into stocks – players become like a corporation floated on the stock market, where performance, confidence, expectation, and a host of other factors see their value rise and fall.
 This allows people to bet on the future success of players by purchasing shares (units) of them.

-Player shares in Football Index are known as Futures and, exactly like in the stock market, you buy units to build a portfolio of investments.
+Player shares in Football Index are known as Futures and, exactly like in the stock market, you buy units to build a portfolio.
 Here’s an example of what a Football Index portfolio could like:

 Credit: Football Index